 To set the stage for my discussion, recall that, in the 19th century, hundreds of formerly independent and culturally distinct tribes were forced onto reservations, often in remote areas.
-For many decades thereafter, their cultures and traditional governing institutions were suppressed, their land base was further stripped away, and their affairs were largely controlled and governed by federal officials who permitted little local autonomy.
+For many decades thereafter, their cultures and traditional governing institutions were suppressed, their land base was further stripped away and their affairs were largely controlled and governed by federal officials who permitted little local autonomy.
 Not surprisingly, economic development lagged on most reservations, leaving them as pockets of extreme rural poverty and underdevelopment.
 By the 1970s, however, civil rights activism and a shift toward decentralized economic policymaking created a consensus in support of greater tribal self-government.
 A combination of executive orders and federal legislation finally put tribal sovereignty and self-governance on firmer footing.
-At about the same time, other initiatives—separate in specifics, but similar in spirit—led to the passage of the Community Reinvestment Act (or CRA) and the formation of the Federal Reserve System’s Community Development function.
+At about the same time, other initiatives—separate in specifics, but similar in spirit—led to the passage of the Community Reinvestment Act (CRA) and the formation of the Federal Reserve System’s community development function.
 Thus, meaningful tribal sovereignty within the United States and the Federal Reserve System’s formal commitment to community development both began about 30 to 40 years ago.

 It is also important to note that progress has been made.
-Growth in real per capita income on Indian reservations accelerated in the 1990s and has outpaced U.S. per capita income growth since then.
+Growth in real per capita income on Indian reservations accelerated in the 1990s and has outpaced U.S. per capita income growth since then (see Figure 1).
 As a result, the gaps have narrowed somewhat over time, and especially since the year 2000.
 I won’t go into the details, but this is occurring even on many reservations without large casinos and reflects a lot of hard work by tribes and tribal members across the country.
 There’s still a long way to go.
 But we should take heart, and draw inspiration for research, from the fact that on hundreds of reservations, representing over 90 percent of the reservation Indian population, per capita income has grown relatively fast over the past two decades.